ordermentum/docs/source/includes/_webhooks.md

 }
 ```

-This endpoint retrieves a specific order.
+This endpoint retrieves a specific webhook.

 ### HTTP Request